AmazeeLabs/comment_permission/README.md

 User should have the "post comments" permission in addition to the ones provided by this module.

-For the moment only "post" permissions are available.
+All permissions are split up by node types.
+For the moment only post/delete permissions are available.

 There is no OG dependency, however, if OG is installed, additional OG-related permissions are available.